 Commercial free-to-air television content is regulated under the Commercial Television Industry Code of Practice, which is developed by Free TV Australia in consultation with the public and registered with the Australian Communications and Media Authority (ACMA).

-Before registering the updated Code (effective from 1 December 2015) the ACMA had to be satisfied that it provides appropriate community safeguards for the matters it covers; is endorsed by a majority of commercial television stations; and members of the public were given adequate opportunity to comment.
+Before registering the updated Code (most recent change effective from 30 March 2018) the ACMA had to be satisfied that it provides appropriate community safeguards for the matters it covers; is endorsed by a majority of commercial television stations; and members of the public were given adequate opportunity to comment.

 FACT SHEET: Overview of the Code of Practice